Look and feel: Lawsuits

 Some companies try to assert copyright of trade dress over their look and feel.

 The Broderbund v.
 Unison (1986) case was an early software copyright case that attempted to apply U.S. copyright law to the look and feel presented by a software product.

 In 1987 Lotus sued Paperback Software and Mosaic for copyright infringement, false and misleading advertising, and unfair competition over their low-cost clones of 1-2-3, VP Planner and Twin, and sued Borland over its Quattro spreadsheet.
+Dealers reported that sales of the clones increased because of publicity from the lawsuit.